 The XMark Lat Pulldown isn’t the best lat pulldown available, but most home gyms don’t need a $3,000 behemoth like the one Rogue sells (although I have heard there’s a possibility of them coming out with a plate-loaded economical lat pulldown.)

 The X-Mark Lat Pulldown has taken many of the same things that other cheaper lat pulldowns have, beefed up some of the components, and added a low row handle.
 Although it will certainly not be as solid as some of the more expensive pulldowns, it will hold up to just about any weight you’ll be able to lift (400 pounds weight limit) and do so pretty smoothly.

 The frame of the X-Mark Lat Pulldown is made of 11 gauge steel, the same gauge that the majority of power racks are made of as well.
 Because of this, it’s also pretty heavy, which is something you want as it will lead to less rocking when you decide to perform your pulldowns like Branch Warren.

-Best Reverse Hyper
+Our Favorite Reverse Hyper

 The Reverse Hyper is one of the best pieces of strength training equipment in any gym.
-Sure, it won't have the same strength impact that a squat rack will have, however, the Reverse Hyper can allow to be in the squat rack more and for a longer period of time.
+Sure, it won’t have the same strength impact that a squat rack will have, however, the Reverse Hyper can allow to bein the squat rack more and for a longer period of time.